On the map of B\"okstedt-Madsen from the cobordism category to $A$-theory: The B o kstedt-Madsen map to -theory

-B\"okstedt and Madsen \cite{Boekstedt-Madsen(2011)} defined an infinite loop map $\tau: \Omega B \cob \to A(BO(d))$.
 Broadly speaking, the map sends an $n$-tuple of composable $d$-dimensional cobordisms to the union of the cobordisms, regarded as a filtered space, together with the map to $BO(d)$ that classifies the tangent bundle (cf.~\cite{Tillmann(1999)}).
 To make this precise, they described the map as a simplicial map on the singular set of $N_{\bullet} \cob$ to the thick model for the $A$-theory of $BO(d)$.